 Growing the Beard: It is generally agreed that the series has done this, but there is no absolute consensus to when this happened, being the subject of massive Flame Wars.
 General consensus is it happened somewhere from IV to VII.
 Each game in that span, in their own ways, radically improved upon the gameplay, plot and/or characters compared to what came before.

 The franchise may also be on the way toward pulling this offtwice; XII was divisive, XIII was polarizing and XIV was the biggest franchise disaster since Spirits Within.
-But the Realm Reborn version of XIV is drawing in a hell of a lot of positive attention, XV is the game a number of people (including Nomura) have wanted to make since the Nineties (and the resulting trailer quality is leading to a lot of hype), and while Lightning Returns is still polarizing for various aspects, it so far has a fairly positive reception based on trailers and gameplay footage, and in Japan, Type-0 was real damn good.
+But the Realm Reborn version of XIV is drawing in a hell of a lot of positive attention, Bravely Default is basically tallied with the franchise and is wonderful, XV is the game a number of people (including Nomura) have wanted to make since the Nineties (and the resulting trailer quality is leading to a lot of hype), and while Lightning Returns is still polarizing for various aspects, it so far has a fairly positive reception based on trailers and gameplay footage, and in Japan, Type-0 was real damn good.
 Now if only we'd get that last one overseas...

 Also, people can't seem to get straight who does what in the production.
 People often blamed for the direction of a game or the story are actually the character designers.
 (Granted, this is not assisted by a fairly prominent example of a character designer moving up to a director's position where he did have more control over game and story direction, or getting top billing in games where he's still merely the character designer.)